 - Goals can and will take a back seat to priorities.
 I could never have imagined having four kids let alone triplets.
 Goals and plans that I had pre-kids suddenly changed overnight.
 My wife, Theresa, and I had to focus on our many immediate priorities.
 This does not mean that you should let go of your goals if they still fit within the life that you ultimately want.
 You may have to delay them a bit to focus on what you must do today.

 - You cannot prepare for everything, and that is okay.
 Have you ever been through a job change that wasn’t by choice?
 You may not have had any time to prepare for a change of that magnitude.
-However, everyone that I know of that has gone through a situation such as this has bounced back stronger than before.
+However, everyone I know of that has gone through a situation such as this has bounced back stronger than before.
 With a healthy mind, spirit, and a reliable support system, just about any situation can be overcome.

 The Meaning Behind Family Office